ENGR 100-600 | University of Michigan

 - Predicted efficiency, $\eta$, based on above items

-- Hydrodynamic
+- Heave

 Advice From Your Instructors

 You should be able to evolve your slides from the DDR presentation here, but you will have a lot of updating to do!
-Your ROV should be nearly complete by the time of this presentation, so you should be able to have some pictures of at least some of the components (frame, control box, etc.).
+Your ROV should be nearly complete by the time of this presentation, so you should be able to have some pictures of at least some of the components (frame, controller, etc.).
 You should also update your 3D model so that it matches what you actually built, since you likely made some changes as you started to build your ROV.

 Submission